 Aspen Executive Seminar Overview

-The Premise: Leaders who clarify their values; understand those who hold different values or priorities; and recognize how to navigate the tensions among values in their own lives, organizations, and a democratic society make better leadership decisions.
-The Aspen Executive Seminar on Leadership, Values, and the Good Society provides participants stronger footholds for wrestling with the values tensions their demanding leadership positions accentuate.
+The Premise: Leaders make better decisions when they clarify their values, understand why others hold different values or priorities, and recognize how to navigate the tensions among values in their own roles and organizations.
+The Aspen Executive Seminar on Leadership, Values, and the Good Society provides participants stronger tools for wrestling with the competing demands of their leadership positions.
 Aspen Executive Seminar premise: